Installation Options

 Facia Installation

-• This option does not allow great alignment flexibility of the aerial and is suitable only if there is line of sight of the transmitter.
+• This option does not allow great alignment flexibility of the aerial and is suitable only if there is a line of sight of the transmitter.

 • If in doubt regarding any aspect of height safety, always seek professional advice and never increase the risks by taking chances.